 Serious upheaval engulfed Rome at the end of the 2nd century AD, and on the plains outside modern Lyon, France, two rivals decided the future of the empire.

 Lugdunum occurred at the end of the greatest and most peaceful century in Rome’s long history.
-The Emperors from Nerva to Marcus Aurelius (97-180 AD) were all experienced skilled and popular administrators and leaders – and – crucially – each of them had a clear and decisive say in who their successor would be.
-As a result of this prudence and good administration, the Roman Empire enjoyed a golden age of peace, prosperity and stability.
-The famous historian Edward Gibbon, writing in the late-18th century, decided that this was the best time in all of history to be born as a free man.
+The emperors from Nerva to Marcus Aurelius (97-180 AD) were all experienced and popular administrators.
+Crucially each of them had a clear and decisive say in who their successor would be.
+Tthe Roman Empire enjoyed a golden age of peace, prosperity and stability.
+The historian Edward Gibbon, writing in the late 18th century, decided that this was the best time in all of history to be born as a free man.
 So what went so badly wrong?

-Albinus then declared himself sole Emperor, and took 40,000 men from the British legions to Gaul (France) where he was joined my many more men from Spain and the local armies.
-He then set up a vast camp at Lugdunum (modern Lyons) and planned his next move.
+Albinus then declared himself sole emperor, and took 40,000 men from the British legions to Gaul.
+There he was joined my more men from Spain and set up a vast camp at Lugdunum.
+Both forces harassed each other, trying to achieve an upper hand.
 Knowing that the legions in Germany were likely to side with Severus, he decided to strike against them before his enemy returned from the east.
-Though he was victorious, it was not decisive, and he had not done enough to improve the odds when Severus came for him.
+Though victorious, the clash was not decisive.
+Neither had not done enough to radically change the odds by the time the two forces clashed.

 In the early weeks of 198, possibly as much as two thirds of the empire’s soldiers were fighting for one of the two sides.
 Number estimates for the battle extend to 150,000 and even 300,000 troops, depending on the interpretation of Cassius Dio’s later report.
 The scale was undoubtedly huge and the sides seemed to be roughly balanced.